NYCU-MLLab/Probabilistic-Language-Aware-Speech-Recognition/README.md

 Make sure to modify the path for the model, config, and the audio file path.

 # Language Head Config
-Language-Head structure, and also  can be seen in `espnet/whisper/whisper/model.py`
+Language-Head structure, and also LoRA and adapter structure can be seen in `espnet/whisper/whisper/model.py`

 # Training Process
 Example of training process utilizing SEAME Recipe